P.F. Chang’s Mongolian Beef Copycat

 Can I freeze leftovers?

 Mongolian Beef freezes beautifully!
 I like to freeze it in the sauce, then thaw completely in the refrigerator before heating.
-Just heat it in a pan on the stove until hot, but not simmering, as you don’t want to risk your meat getting tough.
+Just heat it in a pan on the stove until hot, but not simmering, as you don’t want to risk the meat getting tough.

 Is Mongolian Beef Gluten Free?

-READ MORE:10+ Date Night In Dinner Recipe
+READ MORE: 10+ Date Night In Dinner Recipe

 What to Serve with Mongolian Beef

-Serve Mongolian beef alone with our Restaurant-Style Fried Rice or Panda Express Chow Mein or pair it with one or more of our favorite Asian style recipes for a huge Asian feast.
+Serve Mongolian beef alone with our Restaurant-Style Fried Rice or Panda Express Chow Mein or pair it with one or more of our favorite Asian style recipes for a huge Asian feast:

 How to Make P.F.
 Chang’s Mongolian Beef